Motichoor Laddu

 • You can add some slivered almonds to the ladoos to enhance their taste.

-• firstly, add a generous amount of food colour to get a rich colour to ladoo.
+• firstly, add a generous amount of food color to get a rich color to the ladoo.

-• The batter for Motichoor ladoos should be thin and flowing.
+• The batter for Motichoor Laddus should be thin and flowing.

 • While pouring over the ladle, pour just a layer not more than that, else the boondis will stick together.